 This course introduces students to becoming a research consumer and building a knowledge of how to inquire and interpret scholastic articles.
 This course is dedicated to understanding how to analyze, interpret, and make sense of the social world based on the scholastic conversations in behavioral and social sciences.
 This course will begin with broad questions about knowledge production that undergird the scientific approach to any behavioral, psychological, or mental health inquiry.
 The course will also teach students about both qualitative and quantitative research methods, including digital content analysis, interviewing, and survey research.
-Note: This is a required course for all behavioral health majors.

-Prerequisite: PSY 202 Corequisite: PSY 210
+Prerequisite: PSY 202 Corequisite: PSY 210 corequisite.
+I ST 210